CharlieCavill1/apocalypse-weather-app/README.md

 # Apocalypse Weather App

-A post-apocalyptic themed weather application that fetches real-time data from the OpenWeatherMap API — and translates it into dystopian weather conditions.
+A post-apocalyptic-themed weather application that fetches real-time data from the OpenWeatherMap API and translates it into dystopian weather conditions.
 Built as a learning project to demonstrate HTML, JavaScript, API integration, and basic version control.

 ## Features